Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Constructions of boundary conditions, independence of choices

-\begin{obs} If $\CB\Gamma$ has a component with no boundary tails, then for any $\Xi\in\partial^0\Gamma$, there is a component of $\CB\Xi$ with no boundary tails. \end{obs}

-From here, in order to prove item \eqref{it:extension_pos} of the lemma, we proceed as in the proof of the previous item, only that after the third step in the proof, if $\Gamma$ has no boundary tails, we extend $\zeta$ further to a neighborhood of $\oPM_\Gamma\setminus\CM_\Gamma^{1/r}$ in $\oPM_\Gamma$.
+Returning to the lemma, in order to prove item \eqref{it:extension_pos}, we proceed as in the proof of the previous item, only that after the third step, if $\Gamma$ has no boundary tails, we extend $\zeta$ further to a neighborhood of $\oPM_\Gamma\setminus\CM_\Gamma^{1/r}$ in $\oPM_\Gamma$.
 By Observation \ref{obs:second} and the strong positivity assumption, if we restrict to a small enough neighborhood $U_0$, then for any $C\in U_0$ the extended section (which we also denote by $\sigma'$ as in the proof of Lemma \ref{lemma:extension}) evaluates positively on a nonempty subset of $\partial\Sigma$.
 Let $s_+$ be the section constructed in Observation \ref{obs:positive_section_k=0_smooth}.
 Multiply $\sigma'$ by a smooth function $\rho:\oPM_\Gamma\to[0,1]$ that equals $0$ outside of $U_0$ and equals $1$ on $\partial\oCM_\Gamma^{1/r}\cap\oPM_\Gamma$, and extend the result to a global section $\sigma''$ that equals zero outside of $U_0$.
 Then $\sigma=s_++\sigma''$ is the required extension.

-The proof of prove item \eqref{it:extension_pos_moreover} is similar to the previous case, and we use the same notation.
-In particular, we extend $\zeta$ to $U_0$ as above, continuing to use $\zeta$ to denote the result.
+The proof of prove item \eqref{it:extension_pos_moreover} is similar to the previous case, and we use the same notations.
+We extend $\zeta$ to $U_0$ as above, denoting also the result by $\zeta$.
 Again, by the assumptions and Observation \ref{obs:second}, for $U_0$ small enough, the requirement regarding the intersections between the positivity loci of the branches of $s_C$ and $\zeta_C$ holds, since the locus in $\partial\Sigma$ on which a given branch of a section is positive is a union of open intervals.
-Now, defining $\rho,\sigma'',s_+$, and $\sigma$ as above, we see that the resulting $\sigma$ satisfies the modified requirements.
+Defining $\rho,\sigma'',s_+$, and $\sigma$ as above, we see that the resulting $\sigma$ satisfies the modified requirements. \end{proof}